Vâlcea County: Geography

 This county has a total area of 5,765 km2.

-The North side of the county is occupied by the mountains from the Southern Carpathians group - The Făgăraș Mountains in the east with heights over 2200 m, and the Lotru Mountains in the west with heights over 2000 m.
-They are separated by the Olt River valley - the most accessible passage between Transylvania and Muntenia.
-Along the Olt River Valley there are smaller groups of mountains, the most spectacular being the Cozia Mountains.
+The North side of the county is occupied by the mountains from the Southern Carpathians group: the Făgăraș Mountains in the east with heights over 2200 m, and the Lotru Mountains in the west with heights over 2000 m.
+They are separated by the Olt River valley — the most accessible passage between Transylvania and Muntenia.
+Along the Olt River valley there are smaller groups of mountains, the most spectacular being the Cozia Mountains.

-Towards the South, the heights decrease, passing through the sub-carpathian hills to a high plain in the West side of the Romanian Plain.
+Towards the South, the heights decrease, passing through the sub-carpathian hills to a high plain in the West side of the Wallachian Plain.

 The main river is the Olt River crossing the county from North to South.
 Its main affluents are the Lotru River in the North and the Olteț River in the South.